viewsourc3/Chishiki/posts/Computer_Science/GPG.md

 ### How can you install GPG.

-The Free Software Foundation has made a pretty clear [step by step guide](https://emailselfdefense.fsf.org/en/index.html) to make your keys and test out your encrypted email.
+While a few email provider already make it easy for their users to generate their own GPG key, the Free Software Foundation has made a pretty clear [step by step guide](https://emailselfdefense.fsf.org/en/index.html) to make your keys and test out your encrypted email.